Wingtip device: Raked wingtip

-Raked wingtips, where the tip has a greater wing sweep than the rest of the wing, are featured on some Boeing Commercial Airplanes to improve fuel efficiency, takeoff and climb performance.
+Raked wingtips, where the tip has a greater wing sweep than the rest of the wing, are featured on some Boeing Commercial Airplanes and Embraer aircraft to improve fuel efficiency, takeoff and climb performance.
 Like winglets, they increase the effective wing aspect ratio and diminish wingtip vortices, decreasing lift-induced drag.
 In testing by Boeing and NASA, they reduce drag by as much as 5.5%, compared to 3.5% to 4.5% for conventional winglets.
 While an increase in span would be more effective than a same-length winglet, its bending moment is greater.
 A 3 ft winglet gives the performance gain of a 2 ft span increase but has the bending force of a 1 ft span increase.

 Raked wingtips offer several weight-reduction advantages relative to simply extending the conventional main wingspan.
 At high load-factor structural design conditions, the smaller chords of the wingtip are subjected to less load, and they result in less induced loading on the outboard main wing.
 Additionally, the leading-edge sweep results in the center of pressure being located farther aft than for simple extensions of the span of conventional main wings.
 At high load factors, this relative aft location of the center of pressure causes the raked wingtip to be twisted more leading-edge down, reducing the bending moment on the inboard wing.
 However, the relative aft-movement of the center of pressure accentuates flutter.